 Name Age Position

-Dr Oliver Gödje 56 Chief Medical Officer
+Dr. Oliver Gödje 57 Chief Medical Office

-Dr Gijs Klarenbeek 44 Senior Medical Advisor
+Dr. Gijs Klarenbeek 45 Senior Medical Adviso

-Mr Timur Resch 39 Global Vice President QM/QA/RA
+Mr. Timur Resch 40 Global Vice Presiden QM/QA/R/

-Dr Andreas Wirth ^(vii) 52 Vice President Engineering
+Dr. Andreas Wirth 53 Global Vice Presiden Engineering

-Mr Martijn Blom 47 Chief Commercial Officer
+Mr. Martijn Blom 48 Chief Commercial Office

+Mr. Dragomir Lakic (VI) 39 Global Vice Presiden Manufacturing

 Dr. Oliver Gödje is the Chief Medical Officer of the Company.
-Dr. Gödje has a highly experienced clinician and medtech industry executive with 18 years of international experience in medical and commercial roles.
+Dr. Gödje is a highly experienced clinician and medtech industry executive with 18 years of international experience in medical and commercial roles.
 Prior to joining Sequana Medical, Oliver served as Chief Medical Officer at Humedics GmbH, Medical Director and VP Sales & Marketing at Hepa Wash GmbH, Chief Medical Officer and Chief Marketing Officer at Tensys Medical Inc., and Medical & Marketing Director of PULSION Medical Systems AG, all medtech companies in the liver or cardiovascular field.
-He holds a PhD and Professorship in Human Medicine and built an extensive knowledge of cardiology during his time as a Cardiac Surgeon at leading held multiple positions in Medical Affairs, Clinical and Marketing at large pharmaceutical (Sanofi, AstraZeneca) and medical device companies.
-These include roles as Director of Medical Affairs Europe at Boston Scientific, providing leadership to the medical support for the portfolio of products in the Structural Heart and Medical / Surgical divisions, and as Worldwide Medical Director Clinical Research at Johnson & Johnson's medical device division (Cordis and Cardiovascular Care Franchise), supporting the clinical development of different products through regulatory submission (CE mark & IDE), post-market commitments and development.
-Dr Klarenbeek holds an MD from the University of Leuven, Belgium and a degree in Business Administration from the Institute for Pharmaceutical Business Administration (IFB).
+He holds a PhD and Professorship in Human Medicine and built an extensive knowledge of cardiology during his time as a Cardiac Surgeon at leading German Universities.
+He was a Consultant and Vice Chairman of the Department of Cardiac Surgery at the University Hospital of Ulm until 2002.

+Dr. Gijs Klarenbeek is the Senior Medical Advisor of the Company.
+Dr. Klarenbeek has over 14 years academic and healthcare industry experience.
+After his training in abdominal surgery at the University of Leuven, he held multiple positions in Medical Affairs, Clinical and Marketing at large pharmaceutical (Sanofi, AstraZeneca) and medical device companies.
+These include roles as Director of Medical Affairs Europe at Boston Scientific, providing leadership to the medical support for the portfolio of products in the Structural Heart and Medical / Surgical divisions, and as Worldwide Medical Director Clinical Research at Johnson & Johnson's medical device division (Cordis and Cardiovascular Care Franchise). supporting the clinical development of different products through regulatory submission (CE mark & IDE), post-market commitments and development.
+Dr. Klarenbeek holds an MD from the University of Leuven, Belgium and a degree in Business Administration from the Institute for Pharmaceutical Business Administration (IFB).